 Virus Life Cycle: Introduction, Overview, Stages, Types, Life Cycle, FAQs

-Viruses are minute agents of infection that can only replicate inside a host cell.
-The virus consists of genetic material in the form of either DNA or RNA.
-This genetic material is surrounded by a protein coat known as the capsid.
-An outer lipid envelope may be present.
-They differ from all other microorganisms because they are completely dependent on cellular metabolism for their growth and multiplication.
+Viruses are infections that can only replicate inside a host cell.
+They consist of genetic material in the form of either DNA or RNA, surrounded by a protein coat known as the capsid.
+An outer lipid envelope may also be present.
+Viruses differ from all other microorganisms because they completely depend on cellular metabolism for their growth and multiplication.

 The virus life cycles have been fundamental in understanding infection, replication, and spread of viruses in the host cell.
 Such information is important in developing effective antiviral drugs against viruses and vaccines and public health strategies aimed at controlling and preventing viral diseases, improving the burden on global health.